Jen Sincero

-Jen Sincero (born August 7, 1965) is an American writer, speaker and success coach.
+Jen Sincero (born August 7, 1965) is an American writer, speaker, and success coach.

 Early life and education

 Jen Sincero was born and raised in Westchester, New York.
-The daughter of Italian-born Domenico Sincero, a doctor, and Susan Sincero, she attended Briarcliff High School and later Colorado College, where she graduated in 1987 with a BA in English.
+She is the daughter of Italian-born Domenico Sincero, a doctor, and Susan Sincero.
+She attended Briarcliff High School and later Colorado College, where she graduated in 1987 with a BA in English.
 Sincero worked in the marketing department at CBS/Epic Records in the 1990s during which time she co-founded her first band, Crotch, Sincero moved to Albuquerque, New Mexico, in 1996, where she started the Jenny Clinkscales Band and later 60 Foot Queenie, a solo project.

 Career

 In 2000, Sincero moved to Los Angeles, California, and worked as a freelance writer, writing marketing materials for the recording industry, magazine articles, blogs and performing spoken word.
-Her first book, Don't Sleep With Your Drummer (MTV Books, 2003), a semi-autobiographical novel about a rock band, was optioned for TV development by both HBO and Oxygen.
-Her second book, The Straight Girl's Guide to Sleeping With Chicks (Simon & Schuster, 2005), was a national bestseller.
+Her first book, Don't Sleep With Your Drummer (MTV Books, 2003) was a semi-autobiographical novel about a rock band.
+In 2005, she released her second book, The Straight Girl's Guide to Sleeping With Chicks (Simon & Schuster, 2005).

 In 2008, Sincero began facilitating business development workshops for the women's entrepreneurial organization, Ladies Who Launch, and later started her own practice as a success coach.